qrzn/qrzn.github.io/min/magick/magick.md

 apparatus of human reason is simply one particular System of coordinating impressions; its structure is determined by the course of the évolution of the species.
 It is no more absolute than the évolution of the species.
 It is no more absolute than the mechanism of our muscles is a complété type wherewith ali other Systems of transmitting Force must conform.

 - 6 -

 educated students can be guilty of so gross a violation of the first principles of common sense.
 1

 A synopsis of the grades of the A.*.
 A.*, as illustrative of the Magical Hierarchy in Man is given in Appendix 2 “One Star in Sight.”
 This should be read before proceeding with the chapter.
 The subject is very difficult.
 To deal with it in full is entirely beyond the limits of this small treatise.

 FU RT HE R CONCERNING THE MAGICAL U NIV ERSE

 Ail these letters of the magical alphabet — referred to above — are like so many names on a map.
 Man himself is a complété microcosm.
 Few other beings hâve this balanced perfection.
-Of course every sun, every planet, may hâve beings similarly consti- tuted.
+Of course every sun, every planet, may hâve beings similarly constituted.
 2 But when we speak of dealing with the planets in Magick,

 1. Long since writing the above, an even grosser imbecility bas been perpetrated.
 One who ought to hâve known better tried to improve the Tree of Life by turning the Serpent of Wisdom upside down!
 Yet he could not even make his scheme symmetrical: bis little remaining good sense revolted at the suprême atrocities.
 Yet be succeeded in reducing the whole Magical Alphabet to nonsense, and shewing that he had never understood its real meaning.

 The absurdity of any such disturbance of the arrangement of the Paths is évident to any sober student from such examples as the following.
 Binah, the Supernal Understanding, is connected with Tiphereth, the Human Consciousness, by Zain, Gemini, the Oracles of the Gods, or the Intuition.
 That is, the attribution represents a psychological fact: to replace it by The Devil is either humour or plain idiocy.
-Again, the card ‘Tortitude”, Léo, balances Majesty and Mercy with Strength and Severity: what sense is there in putting “Death”, the Scorpion, in its stead ?
+Again, the card ‘Fortitude”, Leo, balances Majesty and Mercy with Strength and Severity: what sense is there in putting “Death”, the Scorpion, in its stead ?
 There are twenty other mistakes in the new wonderful illuminated-from-on-high attribution; the student can therefore be sure of twenty more laughs if he cares to study it.

 2 .
 Equally, of course, we hâve no means of knowing what we really are.
 We are limited to symbols.
-And it is certain that ail our sense- perceptions give only partial aspects of their objects.
+And it is certain that ail our sense-perceptions give only partial aspects of their objects.
 Sight, for instance, tells us very little about solidity, weight, composition, electrical character, thermal conductivity, etc., etc. It says nothing at ail about the very existence of such vitally important ideas as Heat, Hardness, and so on.

 The impression which the mind combines from the senses can never claim to be accurate or complété.
 We hâve indeed learnt that nothing is fn itself what it seems to be to us.

 7

 the référencé is usually not to the actual planets, but to parts of the earth which are of the nature attributed to these planets.
 Thus, when we say that Nakhiel is the “Intelligence” of the Sun, we do not mean that he lives in the Sun, but only that he has a certain rank and character; and although we can invoke hinij we do not necessarily mean that he exists in the same sense of the Word in which our butcher exists.

 When we “conjure Nakhiel to visible appearance,” it may be that our process resembles création — or, rather imagination — more nearly than it does calling-forth.
 The aura of a man is called the “magical mirror of the universe”; and, so far as any one can tell, nothing exists outside of this mirror.
 It is at least convenient to represent the whole as if it were subjective.
 It leads to less confusion.
 And, as a man is a perfect microcosm, 1 it is perfectly easy to re-model one’s conception at any moment.
 Now there is a traditional correspondance, which modem experiment has shown to be fairly reliable.
-There is a certain natural connexion between certain letters, words, numbers, gestures, sliapes, perfumes and so on, so that any idea or (as we might call it) “spirit”, may be com- posed or called forth by the use of those things which are harmonious with it, and express particular parts of its nature.
+There is a certain natural connexion between certain letters, words, numbers, gestures, sliapes, perfumes and so on, so that any idea or (as we might call it) “spirit”, may be composed or called forth by the use of those things which are harmonious with it, and express particular parts of its nature.
 These correspondences hâve been elaborately mapped in the Book 777 in a very convenient and compendious form.
-It will be necessary for the student to make a careful study of this book in connexion with some actual rituals of Magick, for example,

-I. He is this only by définition.
+It will be necessary for the student to make a careful study of this book in connexion with some actual rituals of Magick, for example, I. He is this only by définition.
 The universe may contain an infinité variety of worlds inaccessible to human appréhension.
 Yet, for this very reason, they do not exist for the purposes of the argument.
-Man has, how- ever, some instruments of knowledge; we may, therefore, define the Macro- cosm as the totality of things possible to his perception.
+Man has, how- ever, some instruments of knowledge; we may, therefore, define the Macrocosm as the totality of things possible to his perception.
 As évolution deve- lops those instruments, the Macrocosm and the Microcosm extend; but they always maintain their mutual relation.
 Neither can possess any meaning except in terrns o£ the other.
 Our ^d^^veries^ are exactly as much of ourselves as they are of Nature.
 America and Electricity did, in a sense, exist before we were aware of them; but they are even now no more than incomplète ideas, expressed in symbolic terrns of a sériés of relations between two sets of inscrutable phenomena.

 8

 that of the évocation of Taphtatharath printed in Equinox I, III, pages 170-190, where he will see exactîy why these things are to be used.
 Of course, as the student advances in knowledge by expérience he will find a progressive subtlety in the magical universe corresponding to his own; for let it be said yet again! not only is his aura a magical mirror of the universe, but the universe is a magical mirror of his aura.

 In this chapter we are only able to give a very thin outline of magical theory — faint pencilling by weak and wavering fingers — for this subject may almost be said to be co-extensive with one’s whole knowledge.

 Fhe knowledge of exoteric science is comically limited by the fact that we hâve no access, except in the most indirect way, to any other celestial body than our own.
 In the last few years, the semi-educated hâve got an idea that they know a great deal about the universe, and the principal ground for their fine opinion of themselves is usually the téléphoné or the airship.
 It is pitiful to read the bombastic twaddle about progress, which journalists and others, who wish to prevent men from thinking, put out for consumption.
 We know infinitesimally little of the material universe.
 Our detailed knowledge is so contemptibly minute, that it is hardly worth référencé, save that our shame may spur us to increased endeavour.
 Such know¬ ledge 1 as we hâve got is of a very general and abstruse, of a philosopliical and almost magical character.
 This consists principally of the conceptions of pure mathematics.
 It is, therefore, almost legitimate to say that pure mathematics is our link with the rest of the universe and with “God”.

 Now the conceptions of Magick are themselves profoundly mathematical.
 The whole basis of our theory is the Qabalah, which corresponds to mathematics and geometry.
 The method of operation in Magick is based on this, in very much the same way as the laws of mechanics are based on mathematics.
 So far, therefore as we can be be said to possess a magical theory of the universe, it must be a matter solely of fundamental law, with a

 J* Knowledge is, moreover, an impossible conception.
 Ali propositions